realmistic/aoc_2024/README.md

    - `solve_part1()`
    - `solve_part2()`
    - `main()`
-4. Run your solution using the command above
+4. Run your solution using `python src/main.py X` where X is the day number

 ## Utilities